 Unless the arrestee's car was left at the scene or released to a licensed friend or relative, it was most likely towed and stored by one of the following local towing companies.
 The jail staff may be able to tell you which towing company was used.

 |Ace in the Hole Towing ||(916) 781-6111 |

 |All Valley Towing ||DAY: (916)729-6569 NIGHT: (916)334-8697 |

 |Anderson Towing ||(916)783-1992 |

 How do I post bond, or bail someone out?

-Lists of local licensed bail bond agencies are posted in each jail cell.
-If you want to bail someone out, look in the local telephone book's yellow pages under "bail bond services".
+Lists of local licensed bail bond agencies are posted in each jail cell, as well as in the Police Department lobby and the hallway outside the jail, outside the jail visitor's entrance.
+You can also look in the local telephone directory (or search the Internet) under "bail bond services".